 If we then use that Statistic to calculate another Statistic, it brings its own estimation error into the calculation of the second Statistic.
 This error is in addition to the second Statistic's estimation error.
 This happens in the case of the Sample Variance.

 The numerator of the formula for Sample Variance includes the Sample Mean.
-It takes each data value (the x's) in the Sample and subtracts from it the Sample Mean, squares it.
+It takes each data value (the x's) in the Sample and subtracts from it the Sample Mean.
 Then it sums all those subtracted values.

 So, the Sample Variance has two sources of error: